Please read the following, then click on the link at the bottom of this page to download, print and sign.

 If you have not paid your balance or talked with us to set up an acceptable payment plan within 120 days, we will transfer your account to an outside collection agency.
 In such a case we would ask you to find a different orthopedic surgeon for any future orthopedic problems.

-If there is an overpayment on your account once your insurance has settled, we send you a refund check.
+If there is an overpayment on your account, we send you a refund check within 2 weeks.

 Other Facilities and Provider Fees